SPARC Special and Gifted Resources

 Q: I submitted my child’s evaluation report and test results.
 What comes next?

-A: A member of our SPARC program will reach out to schedule an Intake meeting.
+A: A member of our SPARC program will reach out to schedule an Intake meeting to discuss if intervention is needed.
 Upon completion of the Intake, a meeting will be arranged with your child’s teachers to form a plan of support.
-Ongoing meetings will occur throughout the year.
+Ongoing meetings will occur throughout the year as needed.

 Q: Does SPARC offer a social-emotional component?

 A: Students do not need to be part of the SPARC program to receive social-emotional support.
 All CHA students practice social-emotional skills throughout the day as part of our school’s mission to create an environment where children become educated global-leaders, problem solvers, and life-long learners.
 All CHA students begin building social-emotional skills in kindergarten with our Superhero Social Thinking and Second Step Curriculum.